A Bayesian multivariate extreme value mixture model: Application

+\paragraph{Thresholds.} Figure \ref{fig: hist of posterior} presents histograms of the posterior samples for all parameters.
+Notably, posterior distributions for $u_1$ and $u_2$ are multimodal.
+For $u_1$, the dominant mode occurs near the 92nd percentile, with smaller peaks at the 89th and 94th percentiles.
+For $u_2$, the histogram is left-skewed, with clusters around the 93rd, 94th, and 95th percentiles.
+To investigate this behaviour, we examine the joint posterior density $\pi(\boldsymbol{u} \mid \boldsymbol{X})$ together with a binned expected log-likelihood surface $A(\boldsymbol{u})=\mathbb{E}[\log p( \boldsymbol{X}\mid\boldsymbol{\theta}_t,\boldsymbol{\theta}_b,\boldsymbol{u} )]$, computed by averaging $\log p( \boldsymbol{X}\mid\boldsymbol{\theta}_t,\boldsymbol{\theta}_b,\boldsymbol{u} )$ over posterior draws whose $\boldsymbol{u}$ values fall within each bin, as shown in Figure \ref{fig: posterior_density}.
+The joint posterior exhibits three well-separated modes, and $A(\boldsymbol{u})$ reveals near-equal values across the modal regions.
+This indicates that the multimodality reflects genuine ambiguity in threshold selection supported by the likelihood under the UK temperature data, rather than a sampling artefact.

-Model evaluation is conducted via posterior predictive checks, emphasizing the analysis of both marginal quantiles and dependence measures.
-By generating {3000} replications of $\boldsymbol{E}$ using \ref{eq:dist_rep}, we establish posterior predictive distributions of marginal quantiles, $ \chi(r)$, $\bar{\chi}(r)$, and Kendall's $\tau$.
-Figure \ref{fig:temp_qqplot} contrasts the {posterior predictive quantile} derived from the replicated data with the empirical quantile of $\boldsymbol{E}$, plotted across uniformly distributed percentiles ranging from 0 to 0.99. {For each empirical quantile, the corresponding mean of the prediction} closely aligns with the 45-degree line, which is also situated within the 95\% credible band of the predicted quantile.
-We also include quantiles from an estimated bivariate normal distribution based on $\boldsymbol{E}$ by the maximum likelihood approach.
-It is clear from the results that our BEMM outperforms the bivariate normal model, particularly in accurately estimating higher quantiles on both margins.
+\paragraph{Marginal fit.} Marginal model performance is assessed using posterior predictive checks.
+Specifically, we generate 3,000 replications of $\boldsymbol{E}$ from \eqref{eq:dist_rep} to construct posterior predictive distributions for marginal quantiles.
+Figure \ref{fig:temp_qqplot} presents quantile–quantile (Q–Q) plots comparing posterior predictive quantiles from the replicated data to the empirical quantiles of $\boldsymbol{E}$, evaluated at uniformly spaced percentiles from 0 to 0.99.
+For both margins, the posterior predictive means lie close to the 45-degree line, which itself remains within the 95\% credible band. {For comparison, we include quantiles from a bivariate normal distribution, commonly used for residual modelling, fitted to $\boldsymbol{E}$ via maximum likelihood, though it lacks the tail correction offered by our mixture model.} The results clearly show that our BEMM provides superior estimation, particularly for higher quantiles in both margins.

+\paragraph{Dependence.} To assess dependence, we construct posterior predictive distributions for $\chi(r)$, $\bar{\chi}(r)$, and Kendall’s $\tau$ using the 3,000 replications of $\boldsymbol{E}$ generated above.